-texts;
+Characteristics of scientific and popular science

-Writing a professional text;Language manuals, corpora and other electronic
+texts; • Writing a professional text;

+Language manuals, corpora and other electronic

 resources and their use;

 Active listening strategies;

 Teaching reading strategies;

-Guiding students in preparation of oral
+• Guiding students in preparation of oral

 presentations and for participation in discussion;

 Guiding students in the writing of a professional

 text.

 Didactics of 1.
-Introduction to History Didactics: izr. prof. dr.
+Introduction to History Didactics: Full Prof.

 History I Study programme and requirements.
-Danijela Trškan
+Danijela

 (6 ECTS) Aims and purpose of history lessons.
+Trškan, Ph.D

-(0 10:0) 2.
-Lesson Plan:
+(0 EC13) 2.
+Lesson Plan: Trondiny Time

 Didactic and methodological structures of lesson

 plans.

 Types and formulation of educational aims

 (Bloom's Taxonomy).

 Selection of contents.

 Classroom dynamics.
 Motivational techniques.

 Teaching methods (explanation, discussion,

 demonstration of pictures, reading texts,

-sounds and objects; role-play, use of visual sources, use of written sources, use of ICT,
+sounds and objects; role-play, use of visual

+sources, use of written sources, use of ICT,

 use of objects, use of oral history sources).

 Note-taking skills (use of graphic sources).

 Types, selection and use of teaching materials

 and technology.

 Annual and daily planning of history lessons.

 Preparation and analyse of lesson plans.
 3. Observation of lessons at school:

 Elements of observation, watching and evaluation

 Reports of teaching observations

-In the summer corrector there are
+Troporto di coddimig observationis

 In the summer semester there are group

 teaching obervations in Ljubljan's elementary and

+secondary schools.

-Didactics of secondary schools.
-1. Didactic and methodological characteristics of izr. prof. dr.
+Didactics of 1.
+Didactic and methodological characteristics of Full Prof.

-History II history lessons: Danijela Trškan
+Didactics of 1.
+Didactic and methodological characteristics of history lessons: Danijela

-• Development of history didactics ,
+History II (6 ECTS) Development of history didactics Trškan, Ph.D

-(6 ECTS) Structure, characteristics and use of history study
+(U ECIS) Structure, characteristics and use of history study

 programmes for lower and upper secondary

 schools.

 Characteristics and use of reference books for

 teachers and of examination reference books for

 pupils and teachers.

-Structure, characteristics and use of textbooks for

-lower and upper secondary schools.
+Structure, characteristics and use of textbooks for lower and upper secondary schools.

 2. Alternative learning lessons:

+2. Accidance icarrilly lessons.

-"Authentic" work and activities.
-Extra-curricular
+Second Cycle Master Pedagogical Dual-Subject Study Programme of History "Authentic" work and activities.
+Extra-curricular activities.

-activities.
 Field work.
 Alternative work.

-3. Assessment and Grading:

-Characteristics and types of assessment.
+3. Assessment and Grading: Characteristics and types of assessment.
 Bloom's and Marzano's Taxonomies.
 Alternative grading and assessment.

-4. History teacher:

-Action research work of teacher and continuing

-education of history teachers
+4. History teacher: Action research work of teacher and continuing education of history teachers.
 Probationary service, exam and school legislation.

-Class teacher, pedagogical documentation and

-inspection.
-Pupils with special needs and gifted

-pupils.
-Strategies for preventing inappropriate

-behaviour in history class.

-5. Current Questions in the 21st ^t century:

-European dimension, multiperspectivity, sensitive

-topics, local history, civil education.

-Teaching Practice in History

-During the three-week (usually) concise educational practice students have to:
+Class teacher, pedagogical documentation and inspection.
+Pupils with special needs and gifted pupils.
+Strategies for preventing inappropriate behaviour in history class.
+5. Current Questions in the 21st^t century: European dimension, multiperspectivity, sensitive topics, local history, civil education.
+(Students visit one pedagogical institution in Ljubljana or outside Ljubljana.)
+Teaching During the three-week (usually) concise educational practice students have to: Practice in have 6 hours of attending classes (of which 4 in history, two in other social sciences at school lessons); (6 ECTS) perform 8 hours of independent lessons (of which at least four with different teaching